 In this course we will explore various topics to promote an awareness of a healthy lifestyle.
 The course basis is that we are all created in the image of one true God and we should steward His gifts with excellence.
 Our health whether it be physically, socially, mentally or spiritually all need to be understood, developed and valued.
 Several topics that will topics that will be explored are food science, nutrition, diet, exercise, relationships, and communication, mental health, infection and disease.
 We will also explore careers in each of these various fields.
 We will use the textbook, workbook, study guides, test and projects.
 The textbook and workbook for this course is Apologia Exploring Creation with Health and Nutrition textbook and workbook.
 This course meets the high school requirements.

 This course will guide your student to becoming a financially aware teen.
 Topics covered will be savings, investing, credit, debit, money management, student loans, credit cards, and personal goals with respect to finances.
 These financial topics will all be addressed from a biblical view.
-This course uses the principals from Dave Ramsey Financial Peace University.
-This course uses Dave Ramsey videos, workbook, worksheets, and tests to ensure the student is retaining all the valuable knowledge.
+This course uses Money Matters for Teens book and workbook by Larry Burkett.
 This course is designed to be 90 day course so students will need to dedicate time each day to complete assignments.
 This course meets the high school requirements.
-The workbook students will need to purchase is Foundations in Personal Finance for High School Homeschool.

 This course gives the student an understanding of the basic world that surrounds them each day of their lives and the forces in creation, so that they can appreciate the real-world relevance of scientific inquiry and the beauty of creation.
 We believe that students’ educations should prepare them for life, not just an academic year.